valkey-io/valkey-doc/docs/management/optimization/latency.md

 environment will experience because of the kernel or hypervisor implementation or setup.

-We call this kind of latency **intrinsic latency**, and `redis-cli` starting from Redis version 2.8.7 is able to measure it.
+We call this kind of latency **intrinsic latency**, and `redis-cli` is able to measure it.
 This is an example run under Linux 3.11.0 running on an entry level server.

 Note: the argument `100` is the number of seconds the test will be executed.
 The more time we run the test, the more likely we'll be able to spot